-2. NOTIFICATION TO INTERESTED PARTIES (DAY 2)
+NOTIFICATION TO INVOLVED PARTIES (DAY 2):

-The report with the facts is presented to the alleged responsible person, time when he/she is notified that the procedure has begun.
-Referring to the disciplinary non-compliances which such conduct has caused, showing the Student-Parent Handbook where they are categorized and the provisional qualification of the type of non-compliance.
-At the same time a written notification is sent to the parents or guardians whereby they are informed of the disciplinary procedure in which their child or youth is involved, and that they are to come to the school premises on the following school day.
+The report of the facts will be presented to the alleged responsible person, at which time they will be notified that the procedure has begun.
+Reference will be made to the disciplinary Non-Compliance that the conduct may have caused, based on the Student-Parent Handbook where the type of Non-Compliance committed is categorized.
+At the same time, parents/representatives will be notified in writing about the disciplinary procedure in which their child is involved; Therefore, the student must appear at the school facilities the next school day.

-3. INVESTIGATION PERIOD (DAYS 3 - 5)
+TESTING PERIOD (DAY 3-5):

-The Disciplinary Committee asks the student to submit in writing his/her version of the events (must be signed by the student), and any other form of evidence deemed appropriate; the probationary period is thus opened for a duration of three working days, for all involved parties to formulate their facts, deliver written or testimonial evidence, thus initiating due process to protect and defend the student.
-Should there be any witnesses of the incident, they must also submit a written document explaining what was observed.
+The Disciplinary Committee will require the student to provide their version of the facts in writing (supported by the student's signature) and any other form of evidence deemed appropriate.
+In this way, the Period of Evidence is opened for a maximum duration of 3 school days, during which time all the parties involved will present their facts and deliver written or testimonial evidence, in order to exercise the right to due process to protect and defend the student.
+If there are witnesses, they will be asked to submit in writing their version of the event, as long as they so decide.

-4. TIME TO DECIDE (DAYS 6 & 7)
+TIME TO DECIDE (DAY 6 AND 7):

-The Disciplinary Committee must analyze the information received, determine the type of non-compliance committed, the responsibility of the student, and the disciplinary consequence resulting from the occurrence.
-The decision taken will be given in writing to all interested parties by means of an administrative act and will proceed with the application of the alternate means of conflict resolution and the application of the consequence.
+The Disciplinary Committee will analyze the information received to determine the type of Non-Compliance committed, the student's responsibility, and the disciplinary consequence corresponding to the case.
+The decision will be presented in writing to all parties involved and alternative means of conflict resolution will be applied and the consequence fulfilled.

-5. CHALLENGE PERIOD (DAYS 8 & 9)
+CONTEST PERIOD (DAYS 8 AND 9):

-In case of disagreement with the decision, a letter written to the Disciplinary Committee may request a reconsideration of the decision.
-The appeal does not remove the consequences of the non-compliance, but begins a review process.
+In case of disagreement with the decision made, the student together with his/her parents may appeal in writing to the Disciplinary Committee, requesting a reconsideration of the decision.
+This appeal does not exempt the student from the consequences of the Non-Compliance committed, but initiates a review process.